Killing of Geetha Angara: Connection to unsolved 1968 homicide

 Early in the case, investigators noted that an unsolved 1968 killing, also in their jurisdiction, bore some similarities to the Angara case.
 On August 31 of that year, the body of 22-year-old Joan Freeman, from what was then known as West Paterson, was found in a hallway at the Hoffmann-La Roche plant complex that straddled the border between Clifton in Passaic County and Nutley in neighboring Essex County.
 She had been attacked suddenly from behind, struck several times on the head with a wooden mallet, after which the attacker slit her throat; any one of the wounds inflicted would have been enough to kill her, the coroner said.

 Passaic County authorities investigated the case since it was determined to have occurred on their side of the county line.
 Like Angara, the case combined minimal evidence at the scene with a limited pool of suspects.
 Freeman, a secretary at the plant, had also been working alone, doing overtime recording employees' work hours from their time cards, on a Saturday in a second-floor library in one of the 86 buildings on the drug company's campus, when she was killed.
 There were no fingerprints on the mallet, and the knife used to cut her throat was never found.
 The campus itself was, like the Totowa treatment plant, fenced off with access permitted only to those who had been cleared to enter by security.

 Like Angara, detectives pored over Freeman's personal life but could not find anything which could give rise to a motive.
-The county prosecutor's office, state police, and Clifton police devoted 16 investigators, including two full-time, to interview 300 people who might have been able to be on campus that day, including lie detector tests.
-But they were unable to narrow down any specific suspects.
-"Many times I went home and couldn't sleep", one of detectives recalled later.
+The county prosecutor's office, state police, and Clifton police devoted 16 investigators, including two full-time, to interview 300 people who might have been able to be on campus that day, including lie detector tests, but were unable to narrow down any specific suspects.
+"Many times I went home and couldn't sleep", one of the detectives recalled later.
 "We just didn't get that lucky break".
 The case is still open; detectives review the files occasionally.

 "The events are similar in nature", county prosecutor Avigliano told The Star-Ledger.
 "A woman was murdered in a secure facility."
 His office's detectives studied the case both to see if anyone who had worked at Hofmann later worked for the PVWC, and to see if they could learn from how the investigators handled the Freeman case.